THE ULTIMATE PURPOSE OF PRAYER

 31 who appeared in glory and spoke of His decease which He was about to accomplish at Jerusalem.

-That also should be your own experience in prayer!
+This also should be your own experience in prayer!

 Communion with God in prayer should ultimately change or transform you increasingly into Christlikeness.
 Anything less than this is missing out on the greatest blessing of prayer or neglecting the ultimate intended purpose of prayer.